pali-english/pali-english.github.io/README.md

 the virtuous go to heaven;
 the stainless are extinguished.

+    Gabbhameke uppajjanti, nirayaṁ pāpakammino:
+        Gabbhameke: Some in the womb
+        Uppajjanti: are born
+        Nirayaṁ: in hell
+        Pāpakammino: evil-doers go

+    Saggaṁ sugatino yanti, parinibbanti anāsavā:
+        Saggaṁ: to heaven
+        Sugatino: the virtuous go
+        Yanti: they go
+        Parinibbanti: are extinguished
+        Anāsavā: the stainless

 Na antalikkhe na samuddamajjhe,
 Na pabbatānaṁ vivaraṁ pavissa;
 Na vijjatī so jagatippadeso,